 This shows how power/pressure/jet washing produces an apparently clean surface but leaves behind the spores – so can never score 100%.

 This means the surface immediately starts becoming dirty again in places.
 Nothing major, and may be weather dependent, but this explains the small dip in the graph line.

-The overall cleanliness of the power/pressure/jet washed drive stayed steady for a while.
+The overall cleanliness of drive remained stable for a while.
 Then, during a change in season, the surface rapidly began looking dirty again as micro organisms re-colonised the surface.

 The graph is relatively smooth from this point as the colonisation is rapid and consistent.

 The "Typical 2-year Cleaning Cycle by Power Washing and Post-treating" graph

 This shows how power washing gives an instant clean.
 Then Bio Cleanze continues the cleaning process for several months until it is 100% clean.

 As the deep-rooted spores are killed off, only a microscopic biofilm is able to form from the new spores landing on the surface.
 The biofilm cannot be seen with the human eye.
 This means the surface only looks clean until the biofilm builds up again.